Screen Coordinates Guide: How to Find Mouse Position, Pixel Location & Screen Center

 }

-Save this as a .ahk file and double-click to run.
-A tooltip will follow your cursor, showing live X/Y coordinates on screen.
+Save as .ahk and double-click to run.
+A tooltip follows your cursor with live X/Y values.

 Windows 11 DPI Scaling Warning: If your Display Settings show 125% or 150% scaling, browser-based tools and OS-level automation tools may report different numbers.
 See our technical guide for how to handle DPI scaling correctly.